-Financial aid for summer sessions may be available for eligible UMBC students that are making Satisfactory Academic Progress (SAP).
-Since the summer semester is a combination of all sessions within Summer Session 1 and 2 – your eligibility for financial aid will be finalized after the drop/add date for Summer Session 2.
-Aid will be approved or adjusted based upon your final enrollment at UMBC for the combined summer terms and will be released to apply to your bill in mid-July.
+Financial aid for Summer Sessions may be available for eligible UMBC students who are making Satisfactory Academic Progress (SAP).
+Since the summer semester is a combination of all sessions within Summer Sessions 1 and 2, your eligibility for financial aid will be finalized after the drop/add date for Summer Session 2.
+Aid will be approved or adjusted based upon your final enrollment at UMBC for the combined Summer Sessions and will be released to apply to your bill in mid-July.
 Along with meeting SAP standards, students should also meet the following criteria:

-- Be working towards a degree or approved certificate at UMBC
+- You must be working toward a degree or approved certificate at UMBC.

-- Students must be enrolled in at least six (6) credits and
+- Be enrolled in at least six (6) credits and

-For more information please visit the UMBC Summer Session website.
+For more information about Summer Session, please visit the UMBC Summer Session website.

-Generally, there is no additional aid available specifically for winter session.
-However, Pell eligible students are encouraged to contact their financial aid counselor to discuss their winter and spring enrollment plans.
-Pell Grant recipients who are enrolled for less than 12 credits in spring may be eligible for additional Pell Grant based on their combined winter and spring enrollment.
-Pell Grant recipients enrolled full time for the spring semester will receive their maximum Pell Grant and therefore will not have additional eligibility based on winter enrollment.
+Generally, there is no additional aid available specifically for Winter Session.
+However, Pell-eligible students are encouraged to contact the Office of Financial Aid and Scholarships to discuss their winter enrollment plans.
+Pell Grant recipients who are enrolled for less than 12 credits during the fall term may be eligible for additional Pell Grant based on their combined fall and winter enrollment.
+Pell Grant recipients enrolled full-time for the fall semester receive their maximum Pell Grant during the fall, and therefore will not have additional eligibility based on winter enrollment.

-Students who enroll in winter and spring terms for less than 6 credit hours in either term may be eligible to use their combined enrollment for Federal Stafford Loan eligibility if the total combined enrollment is 6 credit hours or more.
-Students are encouraged to contact their financial aid counselor to discuss winter and spring aid eligibility.
+Students who enroll in fall and winter terms for less than 6 credit hours in either term may be eligible to use their combined enrollment for Federal Stafford Loan eligibility if the total combined enrollment is 6 credit hours or more.
+Students are encouraged to contact the Office of Financial Aid and Scholarships to discuss winter and fall aid eligibility.

-For more information about Winter Session 2015, please visit the UMBC Winter Session website.
+For more information about Winter Session, please visit the UMBC Winter Session website.